-Our Pepperstone vs easyMarkets comparison found Pepperstone offers spreads with ECN pricing starting from 0.0 pips for EUR USD and choice of MetaTrader and cTrader platforms.
-EasyMarkets offers wider spreads starting at 1.2 pip for EUR USD but includes more features such as risk management tools.
+Our Pepperstone vs easyMarkets comparison found Pepperstone offers spreads with ECN pricing starting from 0.0 pips (EUR USD) and MetaTrader and cTrader platforms. easyMarkets offer spreads from 1.2 pips but includes more features such as risk management tools.

 Pepperstone offer low spreads because it uses ECN forex pricing.
 The broker uses an ECN and STP networks to derive prices directly from liquidity pools with no dealing desk, requotes or price influence on the brokers’ behalf. easyMarkets on the hand is a market maker which means they are your counterparty when you buy or sell.

 While Pepperstone offers two account types (commission and no commission pricing), easyMarkets only offer commission-free spreads.
 If you want ECN pricing, Pepperstone’s Razor account provides starting from 0.0 pips plus commission of AUD 3.50.
 If you prefer commission free trading, Pepperstone’s Standard account provides access to spreads from 0.6 pips.

 Alternatively, easyMarkets pricing model means you are trading fixed spreads that start from 0.9 pips on MT4 and 1.2 pips on the easyMarkets platform.

 View Pepperstone Review >>Visit Pepperstone >>